thecentraldogma/thecentraldogma.github.io/_posts/2024-03-22-protein-laguage-models.md

 **Embeddings produced by protein-LLMs**:
 In the general case, one can utilize the output of the last layer of the network as embeddings -- this produces a tensor of shape 'Number of residues' x 'Embedding dimension'.
-But one can also take the mean of all the embeddings across residues to get a single vector for the entire protein as a point in embedding dimensions.
-It is also possible to get earlier layers too of course.
-Finally, as in BERT, it can be more meaningful to use the embedding corresponding to the BEGIN token, rather than taking a mean over all amino acids
+But one can also take the mean of all the embeddings across residues to get a single vector for the entire protein as a point in embedding space.
+It is also possible to pull representations from earlier layers too of course.
+Finally, as in BERT, it can be more meaningful to use the embedding corresponding to the BEGIN token as the protein embedding for downstream tasks, rather than taking a mean over all amino acids.

+**What a protein embedding replaces**:
+MSA or multiple sequence alignment is a function that takes in a protein sequence and returns a variable number of related sequences.
+Here 'related' corresponds to preservation of subsegments of a protein.
+This is a useful function because it serves as a way to represent the input protein better -- because it allows us to extract features from not just the input protein as well as other rlated proteins.
+Its a bit like: say I wanted to represent you as a person via a list of features - then I might benfit by also knowing who your friends and coworkers are, to obtain a richer set of features.
+However, MSA is a cumbersome procedure and it cannot be made part of an end to end learning architecture.
+A protein language model serves as a substitute for MSA -- it allows us to use the protein embedding produced by the PLM as the representation of the protein in a downstream task -- and, even better, the PLM can be made part of a longer chained model, and the whole thing optimized/fine tuned end to end - this is not possible with MSA>

 **Downstream tasks for protein modeling**: